mapillary/mapillary_tools/README.md

 #### Run time issues
  - HTTP Errors can occur due to poor network connection or high load on the import pipeline.
 In most cases the images eventually get uploaded regardless.
 But in some cases HTTP Errors can occur due to authentication issues, which can be resolved by either removing the config file with the users credentials, located in `~/.config/mapillary/config` or running the `authenticate` command available under advanced usage of `mapillary_tools`.
+ - Windows users sometimes have issues with the prompt not functioning.
+This usually results in the tools just hanging without printing anything or creating any logs in `{image_path}/.mapillary/logs/{image_name}`.
+In such cases authentication should be run separately with the `authentication` command, while passing `user_name`, `user_email` and `user_password` as command line arguments.
+This will avoid the prompt and will authenticate the user for all further usage of the `process` command.
  - Missing required data is often the reason for failed uploads, especially if the processing included parsing external data like a gps trace.
 Images are aligned with a gps trace based on the image capture time and gps time, where the default assumption is that both are in UTC.
 Check the begin and end date of your capture and the begin and end date of the gps trace to make sure that the image capture time is in the scope of the gps trace.
 To correct any offset between the two capture times, you can specify `--offset_time "offset time"`.
  Timezone differences can result in such issues, if you know that the image capture time was stored in your current local timezone, while the gps trace is stored in UTC, specify `--local_time`.
 If images do not contain capture time or the capture time is unreliable, while gps time is accurate, specify `use_gps_start_time`.
  - In cases where the `import_path` is located on an external mount, images can potentially get overwritten, if breaking the script with Ctrl+c.
 To keep the images intact, you can specify `--keep_original` and all the processed data will be inserted in a copy of the original image.
 We are still in progress of improving this step of data import and will make sure that no image gets overwritten at any point.
+ - GIS users on Windows, particularly ArcMap users, who have Python 2.7 version with pip already installed, should add these paths in the system PATH, to avoid compatibility issues:
+  - executing `python` : `C:\Python27\ArcGIS10.x`
+  - executing `pip` ; `C:\Python27\ArcGIS10.x\Scripts`

 #### Upload quality issues
  - Some devices do not store the camera direction properly, often storing only 0.
 Camera direction will get derived based on latitide and longitude only if the camera direction is not set or `--interpolate_directions` is specified.
 Before processing and uploading images, make sure that the camera direction is either correct or missing and in case it is present but incorrect, you specify `-interpolate_directions`.